reflectoring/reflectoring.github.io/_posts/2021-04-09-terraform-aws.md

 For more details about the AWS CLI, have a look at our [CloudFormation article](/getting-started-with-aws-cloudformation/#installing-the-aws-cli).

 ## Terraform Concepts with a Simple Workflow
-For a basic workflow in Terraform, we first design the infrastructure resources in a configuration file, called the "desired state".
+For a basic workflow in Terraform, we first design the infrastructure resources in a configuration file.
+We call this activity defining our "desired state".
 We then use this configuration to create the actual infrastructure.

-The configuration is defined in [Terraform language](https://www.terraform.io/docs/language/index.html) using a JSON-like syntax called Hashicorp Configuration Language (HCL) that tells Terraform how to manage a collection of infrastructure resources.
+The configuration is defined in [Terraform language](https://www.terraform.io/docs/language/index.html) using a JSON-like syntax called [Hashicorp Configuration Language (HCL)](https://github.com/hashicorp/hcl/blob/main/hclsyntax/spec.md) that tells Terraform how to manage a collection of infrastructure resources.
 A configuration can consist of one or more files and directories.

 ### The Terraform Development Loop
-We start with our desired state that is the collection of infrastructure resources we wish to create.
-When we run the `plan` command, Terraform pulls the actual resource information from the provider and compares it with the desired state.
+We start with our "desired state" which is the collection of infrastructure resources we wish to create.
+When we run the `plan` command, Terraform pulls the actual resource information from the provider and compares it with the "desired state".
 It then outputs a report containing the changes which will happen when the configuration is applied (during the `apply` stage).

 The main steps for any basic task with Terraform are:
-1. Configure the desired state in Terraform files (`*.tf`)
+1. Configure the "desired state" in Terraform files (`*.tf`).
-2. Initialize the workspace using the command `terraform init`
+2. Initialize the workspace using the command `terraform init`.
-3. Create the plan using `terraform plan`
+3. Create the plan using `terraform plan`.
-4. Apply the plan using `terraform apply`
+4. Apply the plan using `terraform apply`.
-5. Destroy the provisioned resources with `terraform destroy`
+5. Destroy the provisioned resources with `terraform destroy`, when we want to dispose of the infrastructure.

 Let us go through each of these steps.

-### Configuriong the Desired State
+### Configuring the Desired State
-Let us define our Terraform configuration in Terraform language in a file `main.tf`:
+Let us define our Terraform configuration in the Terraform language in a file `main.tf`:

 ```hcl
 terraform {